 Specification of an appropriate filter involves contaminant removal requirements, the throughput volume of process media, and operating conditions of the process media.

 While filtration can be an inline process of simply putting a media filter in front of a process stream, most processes require a more intentional approach.
-This may involve the creation of a pressure vessel to provide a filter housing, the insertion of knock-out drum to remove large particles, or an electric heater or heat exchanger to raise the dewpoint.
+This may involve the creation of a pressure vessel to provide a filter housing, the insertion of knock-out drum to remove large particles, an electrostatic precipitator, or an electric heater or heat exchanger to raise the dewpoint.

 It is useful to group filters according to their general design: bag filters which aggregate particles internally, cartridge filters which generally collect debris externally, and media filters.

-A special type of filter called a coalescing filter aggregates small liquid aerosols until they become bigger droplets.
+A special type of process filter called a coalescing filter aggregates small liquid aerosols until they become bigger droplets.
 Once droplets grow to a certain size, they drain away gravitationally.
 Coalescing filters are common in gas applications where pre-ignition moisture removal is crucial.

 Bag filters purified gas or liquids.
 Dust-laden gas or liquid enters the filter and dust cake/sediment collects in the bags.
 Typical material of construction is felt and nylon mesh.
 Bag filters provide low operating cost and good applicability to small batch operations.

 Bag filters produce less solid waste than cartridge filters which makes them a strong choice for applications where minimization of solid waste is important.
 Filters generally do not require replacement upon clogging.
 Rather, their design allows for cleaning via mechanical shaking or backwashing.
 Common industrial applications for bag filters are for coolants, cleaning fluids, and chemical purification.